sebscho/PUI2017_lz1714/HW2_lz1714/README.md

 # HW2

-The TAs help me figure out 1)why my date column was not sorted properly.
-2)the meaning of "being rendered".
+The TAs kindly help me figure out
+    1) why my date column was not sorted properly.
+    2) the meaning of "being rendered".
 I did everything else of this homework alone.

 ## Outline of what I did
 ### Assignment 1:  tracking each vehicle for a line

 1. Read JSON-format data from the MTA website through the SIRI API.